Lee Miglin: Life and career

-Miglin was one of seven children born to a Roman Catholic family of Lithuanian descent.
+Miglin was born in Westville, Illinois and was one of seven children born to a Roman Catholic family of Lithuanian descent.
 His father was a Czech immigrant who worked as a Central Illinois coal miner and also owned a tavern, ice cream parlor, and soda distributorship.
-Miglin was born in Westville, Illinois.

 Miglin trained as an air cadet during World War II, before attending the University of Illinois.

 Miglin began his professional career selling silverware door-to-door and pancake batter out of the trunk of his car.
 After this, he sold frozen cheesecakes, and subsequent to that sold TV dinners.
 He quit his salesman job to spend a six month trip across Europe.
 After this, he decided to make an effort to go into real estate to make substantial money.